-According to Anselm, what Jesus did had nothing to do with punishment but restitution of God’s honour through retribution: Jesus repays God back.
+According to Anselm, what Jesus did had nothing to do with punishment but the restitution of God’s honor through retribution: Jesus repays God back.
 These credits are obtained by penance, indulgences and good works.

 Calvin – 15TH Century.
 Luther and later Calvin took their stand against the Latin Church in the West.
 They insisted that no good works by penance on our behalf earned anything from God.
 Calvin [followed by Beza] insisted that God’s justice was still retributive.
 But instead of God punishing us for our sins he instead transferred this punishment from us onto Jesus and so achieved retribution and payback!
 In suffering and dying on the Cross, Christ received God’s punishment for us so that we no longer need to be punished.

-Where Calvin differed from Anselm was this: for Anselm Jesus obeys, suffers and dies to repay (retribute) a debt of honour to God on account of sin; Calvin says that the problem is not God’s wounded honour but his broken law.
-Anselm’s retributive theory is about repaying God back but it is about “satisfaction of divine honour”.
-For Calvin and Protestantism it is about “appeasing and satisfying divine wrath on account of a broken law”.
+Where Calvin differed from Anselm was this: for Anselm Jesus obeys, suffers and dies to repay (retribute) a debt of honor to God on account of sin; Calvin says that the problem is not God’s wounded honor but his broken law.
+Anselm’s retributive theory is about repaying God back but it is about “satisfaction of divine honor”.
+For Calvin and Protestantism, it is about “appeasing and satisfying divine wrath on account of a broken law”.
 Anselm does not talk about Jesus being punished by God on the Cross on our behalf.
 He saw Jesus earning credits with God through his obedience and suffering.
 Calvin saw that punishment was the only option: either we or Jesus had to die!

 Herein is the way the penal substitution theory was birthed – not in the biblical idea of restorative justice – but in the Greco-Roman notion of retributive justice – via Augustine!